mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-30-spring-security-5-custom-filter.md

 ### Creating the AuthenticationManager <a name="create_auth_manager"></a>

-To create Manager, I will just override one method inside the `WebSecurityConfigurerAdapter` and annotate it with `@Bean`
+To create Manager, I will just override one method inside the `WebSecurityConfigurerAdapter`

-> Override `authenticationManagerBean()` to expose the AuthenticationManager from the WebSecurityConfigurerAdapter to be exposed as a Bean.
+> Override `authenticationManagerBean()` to expose the AuthenticationManager from the WebSecurityConfigurerAdapter

 ```java
 package com.mehmetozanguven.springsecuritycustomfilter.config;